shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 ## Philosophy

+WARNING: This section is a bit misnamed, and doesn’t represent the core goals of the design.
+Rather, it is a list of some guiding principles.

 1. Reduce game state that needs to be memorized
 2. Make comboing easy and fun
 3. Reduce frustrating mechanics